 4. Bayview on the Bay

-We interviewed the Jennings farming family in Nova Scotia several months ago, and had the chance to see their Cobequid Bay egg farm, Bayview Poultry Farm, with our own eyes.
+We interviewed the Jennings farming family in Nova Scotia several months ago, and had the chance to see their Cobequid Bay egg farm, Bayview Poultry Farms, with our own eyes.
 Cobequid is home to the highest tidal range in the world.
 That’s a factoid, but it hardly does justice to what it looks like up close.
 At high tide, the Bay is a beautiful and bountiful body of water.
 But at low tide, the waters recede so much the once-enormous lake turns into a shallow plain, a tide so low you can practically walk across.
 The Bay produces gusty winds that are perfect for wind turbines, an energy source the Jennings have put to good use!

 The importance of local food is one of the reasons we are so proud of our egg farmers.
 You can find them across Canada and in many communities, sometimes in places you would never expect.
 If you’re an egg farmer, we would love to see what your land looks like.
 Tag us in photos on Twitter (@eggsoeufs) or on Facebook at Get Cracking.